cznethub/data-best-practices/sample_data/registering_samples.md

-# Best Practices for Registering and Creating Metadata for Physical Samples
+# Best Practices for Sharing Samples and Sample Metadata

 ## Sample Metadata and Collection Management with SESAR